dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**:
 - Started [React-Native-and-Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/t/lecture/5738524?start=0)
 - Worked on a personal app that I'm building with a friend in `react native` and `redux`.
-Set up teh project and added `storybook` to it. @Storybook is still a bit buggy.
+Set up the project and added `storybook` to it. @Storybook is still a bit buggy.

 **Thoughts:** None